kivattt/dotfiles/README.md

 Use `lxappearance` to customize system-wide GTK theme (requires restarting to show up in firefox, pavucontrol etc.)

+That one program I keep forgetting the name of: `sudo apt install binwalk`

 ## Home folder structure
 ```
 ~/dotfiles   github.com/kivattt/dotfiles